tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/speakerrecognition/index.md

 ## Speaker Identification

 Speaker identification is the task of determining the identity of an unknown voice among a set of candidate speakers.
 The Speaker Identification API returns a list of "best matches" based on the similarity scores against a provided list of IDs.
 The Speaker Identification API is text-independent as it does not compare what was said at the enrollment and recognition.
-[See the API reference]().

 ### Text Independent Speaker Identification